eda-ricercatore/gulyas-scripts/notes/operazione-andare-a-iccad.md

 	- ***Open-source projects that demonstrate relevant skills  and/or publications in relevant conferences and journals (e.g. NIPS, ICML, ICLR, CVPR, ICCV, ECCV, ICASSP)***
 	- ***Experience working with analytics tools such as Google Analytics, Heap Analytics, Chartmogul, Baremetrics, Periscope, Tableau, Mode Analytics, Looker, or similar***
 	- tech stack: Golang, AWS (DynamoDB, Lambda, EC2, Kinesis, SQS, S3), ReactJS, Snowflake, Terraform, Redis, SolrCloud, Kafka, Riak, Docker/Kubernetes, and Linux
+	- tech stack:
+		*  Solid knowledge in control theory, especially model predictive control
+		* Experience in one or more of the following areas:
+			+ Robust control
+			+ Adaptive control
+			+ Nonlinear control
+			+ State estimation
+			+ Parameter estimation
+			+ Model identification
+			+ Optimization
+		* Experience in one or more of the following areas:
+			+ Control theory
+			+ Motion planning
+			+ Optimization
+			+ Formal logic
+			+ Game AI development
+		* Experience with sensors: cameras, lidars, ultrasonic, etc.
+		* Computer vision experience, image processing experience
 	- You know what the CAP theorem is and you feel confident that you can speak to what it does and does not cover in systems design.
+	- Expert in prototyping traditional ML (GBMs, scikit, etc.) and AI frameworks (keras, tensorflow, mxnet, pytorch, etc.) for a variety of applications
 	- tech stack:
 		* Knowledge of dsx, IGC, and IA
 		* Web service development with NodeJS (Backend server Javascript), front-end Javascript and Flask (Open source python library)